FredericoMetelo/peersim-environment/README.md

     ```
     protocol.props.P_ti 20
     ```
+- **Define the types of channels**.
+This parameter specifies classes to be used for the types of the channels that will be available in the simulation, for example a wireless channel and a wired channel.
+The channel types are represented by the class name that is to be used, and are defined as a list of "," separated values.
+    ```
+    protocol.urt.channelTypes PeersimSimulator.peersim.env.Transport.OpticalFiberSNR;PeersimSimulator.peersim.env.Transport.WirelessSNR
+    ```
+  Note:Currently all channel types available are in the example above.
+WirelessSNR being hte original wireless channel with the Shannon-Hartley theorem and considering physical factors like the antenna gain, and the OpticalFiberSNR being a channel that uses the same theorem but with specifiable SNR.

+- **Define the channel type used to communicate between different layers**.
+This parameter specifies the channel type used to communicate between different layers.
+The values are the indexes of the channel type to be used in the `protocol.urt.channelTypes`, I.E. in the example above 0 would represent the wirelessSNR.
+  The ChannelTypesPerLayers is defined as a matrix of layers x layers (IE with dimensions NO_LAYERS x NO_LAYERS).
+You have the index of the channel type, in ChannelTypes, between layer i and j in `ChannelTypesPerLayers[i][j]`.
+The channel types per layer is defined in the configs as with a string where values in a row are "," separated, and different rows are ";" separated.
+    ```
+    protocol.urt.channelTypesBetweenLayers 0,0,1;0,0,1;1,1,1
+    ```

 - **Specify which flags have a link to the cloud**.
 This parameter indicates for each layer if the nodes in that layer can access the cloud or not.
 If the value at the index of the layer is 1, then that layer can communicate with the cloud.
 Otherwise, if it is 0, then the nodes in the layer are barred from communicating directly with the cloud.
 For example, for the configuration '0,1', the nodes in the layer of index 1 would be able to communicate with the cloud, but the nodes in the layer of index 0 would not.
     ```
     CLOUD_ACCESS 0,1